 The connection between subclinical hypothyroidism and Erectile Dysfunction

-A recent 2018 study (3) from China documents that Erectile dysfunction is highly prevalent and hypothyroidism is related with Erectile dysfunction.
+A recent 2018 study (3) China documents that Erectile dysfunction is highly prevalent and hypothyroidism is related with Erectile dysfunction.
 However there have not been many studies that investigated the association between subclinical hypothyroidism and Erectile dysfunction.
 This research sought to full this understanding gap.

 One hundred nine Erectile dysfunction patients and 32 healthy controls were included in this study.
 What the researchers were looking for was subclinical hypothyroidism in the Erectile Dysfunction group.